StreetMesh/Experience/README.md

 ## The Essays

-* [Winchester: A Walk In Two Worlds](/Essays/Winchester-A-Walk-In-Two-Worlds.md) - The future-looking story of the first city to connect to StreetMesh
+* [Winchester: A Walk In Two Worlds](/Essays/Winchester-A-Walk-In-Two-Worlds.md) - The future-looking story from the streets of the first city to connect to StreetMesh
 * [Jacking In](/Essays/Jacking-In.md) - What it's like to load into a StreetMesh server
 * [Wandering, But Never Lost](/Essays/Wandering-But-Never-Lost.md) - Exploring the streets of StreetMesh